goauthentik/authentik/website/developer-docs/docs/templates/reference.tmpl.md

 title: "Markdown template: reference"
 ---

-Write a few sentences introducing the feature/component/technology, and state that this page contians refeerence materials.
+Write a few sentences introducing the feature/component/technology, and state that this page contains refeerence materials.

 :::info
 if needed, use this syntax to add a note (info) or warning (warning)